tonycoco/heroku-buildpack-ember-cli/README.md

     heroku config:set FORCE_HTTPS=true

+#### Before and After Hooks

+You can run your own scripts by creating `after_hook.sh` or `before_hook.sh` files (or both) in your app's `hooks` directory:

+    mkdir hooks
+    cd hooks
+    touch after_hook.sh
+    touch before_hook.sh

+See the section on compass for an example.

 #### Compass

-If you want to compile your compass assets as part of the build process, first create a `compass.sh` file in the `bin` directory, then add this code to it:
+If you want to compile your compass assets as part of the build process, first create `after_hook.sh` in the `hooks` directory (see Before and After Hooks section), then add this code to it:

+    #!/usr/bin/env bash

     export GEM_HOME=$build_dir/.gem/ruby/1.9.1
     PATH="$GEM_HOME/bin:$PATH"